NodusTechnologies/ePay-Advantage/Sections/API Guide/Sections/APIs/Invoice Line Items.md

 Invoice Line Items
 ============

-The Invoice Line Item API is used for creating, updating and viewing invoice line items on the EPay Advantage website.
+The Invoice Line Item API is used for creating, updating, and viewing invoice line items on the EPay Advantage website.
 Please note that all requests require API authentication, see our [guide](Token.md) on how to authenticate.

 Create or Update an Invoice Line Item
 --------------------

-* `POST /invoiceLineItem` will create or update a line item for a specific invoice on the EPay Advantage website based on the request JSON payload and URL parameters, both of which are required.
+* `POST /invoiceLineItem` will create or update a line item for a specific invoice on the EPay Advantage website based on the JSON request payload and URL parameters; both of which are required.
 If updating an item, make sure to send all values again, otherwise, they will be overwritten.

 Options
 -------